mroughan/latexFromExcel/README.md

 ## Installation:

+This is just a Perl script, so copy it into a location that is in your path.

+It does require a few packages that can be installed from CPAN.
+The required packages are
+	 Spreadsheet::Read (which needs a couple of others -- see CPAN) Data::Printer (which is only really used for debugging at the moment) Getopt::Long

 ## Instructions:

 There are three parts of using this:
-  1. Include a "" command in the comments of a .tex file.
+  1. Include a command in the *comments* of a .tex file.
 This instructs excel2latex what to use to construct the table.
   2. A call to the script (which needs perl plus some packages).
   3. An include to pull in the resulting table.